Mozambique–United States relations: Aid

 Since Mozambique's independence, the United States has provided aid to Mozambique, with increased assistance following the floods in 2000.
 This aid has focused on health, agriculture, and democratic governance, totaling over $6 billion since 1984.
 A significant portion of this aid has been allocated for HIV and AIDS relief through the President's Emergency Plan for AIDS Relief (PEPFAR) program.
 Other U.S. programs in Mozambique include the Peace Corps, the Feed the Future Initiative, the President's Malaria Initiative, and the Global Climate Change Initiative.
 The Millennium Challenge Corporation (MCC) Compact, which ended in 2013, allocated approximately $448 million for Mozambique's development.

 In 2025 HIV testing became unavailable in most regions of Mozambique, as a result of USAID funding stoppage, according to the United Nations.
 Additionally, community workers, educators, and counselors involved in projects funded by the U.S. President’s Emergency Plan for AIDS Relief have ceased receiving payments, impacting efforts to combat the epidemic.

-Embassy

-Principal U.S. Embassy officials include:
+The cuts to USAID by the Trump administration have badly affected northern Mozambique’s Cabo Delgado region, weakening development and anti-extremism programs and coinciding with a new surge in Islamic State-linked insurgent activity especially in areas of Mocímboa da Praia — displacing civilians.